artofcodelabs/rdux/README.md

 **Key Features**

-* **Audit Logging** 👉 Rdux stores sanitized input data, the name of module or class (action) responsible for processing them, processing results, and additional metadata in the database.
+* **Audit Logging** 👉 Rdux stores sanitized input data, the name of module or class (action performer) responsible for processing them, processing results, and additional metadata in the database.
 * **Model Representation** 👉 Before action is executed it gets stored in the database through the `Rdux::Action` model. `Rdux::Action` is converted to the `Rdux::FailedAction` when it fails.
 These models can be nested, allowing for complex action structures.
 * **Revert and Retry** 👉 `Rdux::Action` can be reverted or retried.